Mahasamund

 Mahasamund is a city in Mahasamund District in the Indian state of Chhattisgarh.It is situated on the Mumbai-Kolkata and Raipur-Vishakhaptnam National Highways.
-It is one of the largest (ranked 13th) and most important cities in the State.
+It is one of the largest (ranked 11th) and most important cities in the State.
 The city is divided into 30 wards and 5 zones and is also the biggest city in the Trans-Mahanadi area.
 It is also the administrative headquarters of the Mahasamund District and part of the proposed new Mahasamund Municipal Corporation.
 The current mayor is Prakash Chandrakar.

-Reliance Trends, Vishal Megamart, Reliance Jio Smart Point, B mart and Zee Sale are prominent Shopping Centers of the City.